 The work of Reddening

-In the perfect form of soul offered as a chalice, in the crystal flower where matter is in ecstacy, the Spirit suddenly bursts into flame.
-And gold appears, solar consciousness of the omnipresence, the aurea apprehensio.
+In the perfect form of soul offered as a chalice, in the crystal flower where matter is in ecstasy, the Spirit suddenly bursts into flame.
+And gold appears, solar consciousness of the omnipresence, the aurea apprehension.

 Let there be no mistake: the fire here spoken of in these texts is not ( or is not only ) one of the elements.
 It is the fire which is "super omnia elementa" and acts "in eis" --one of the tongues of the fire of the pentecost.
 Xantosis--the appearance of the gold--which marks the beginning of the "red work," implies a direct intervention of a trascendent power, a contact between cosmic life and its supraformal pole.

 In Gichtel's illustration, the dragon which enfolded the heart and restricted its radiation to touch only objects of individual affirmation, is reborn after being "dissolved" in the virginal purity of the soul and transfigured by this contact with the divine: its own "rectified" energy gives birth to gold, the solar vision of unity.

 Then "philosophical incest" and the great hierogamy of the nuptiae chymicae are celebrated: the Sun is united with the Moon, the Sulphur "fixes" Mercury; in man, the Spirit restores life and makes it fruitful.